Locky7/open-etc-pool/README.md

 ### Alternative Ethereum Implementations

-This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
+This pool is tested to work with [ParityTech's Parity](https://github.com/paritytech/parity-ethereum).
 Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* geth node for payments.

 ### Credits
 Updated by CoinGardenMining, Licensed under GPLv3.